lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/README.md

 The product system added a new "Product System" directory through the backend management system.

-#### Product maintenance
+#### Category maintenance

-The configuration for `product/category` is designed for managing the three-level classification of the product maintenance service.
+The configuration for `product/category` is designed for managing the three-level classification of the category maintenance service.
 It aims to retrieve all categories and subcategories in a single query, organize them into a tree data structure for efficient management, and support functionalities such as `append`, `delete`, `batch delete`, and `update`.

-A preview of this functionality is as follows:
+该页主要信息存储在pms_category表中

 <img src="https://github.com/lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/raw/e506621a17f5208b5685663765bbde960a9a9305/Static/product_maintenance.png" style="zoom: 50%;" />